Theme Injury Compensation &

 Theme Park Accident Injuries

-The injuries caused by theme park accidents can be severe; in the Alton Towers case, visitors to the park were left with serious injuries, including abdominal injuries and serious injuries to limbs.
+The injuries caused by theme park accidents can be severe; visitors can be left with serious injuries, including abdominal injuries and serious injuries to limbs.
 Other theme park injuries may include:

 - Food poisoning (caused by eating food that has been poorly prepared on site)